Bowtie-free graphs have a Ramsey lift: (Ultra)Homogenisation of

 This procedure may fail if the extension is impossible.
-Assume that $(u_i,v_i)$ is the first pair such that $\relsys{A}^i$ can not be constructed.
-We consider individual cases that may happen and show that such failure scenarios all imply existence of a forbidden triangles or digons in $\relsys{A}$: \begin{itemize} \item[1.]
-Some or all vertices of centre of $u$ already exists in $\relsys{G}^{i-1}$ and they are in conflict with the centre required by the type of pair $(u,v)$.
+Assume that $(u_i,v_i)$ is the first pair such that $\str{A}^i$ can not be constructed.
+We consider individual cases that may happen and show that such failure scenarios all imply existence of forbidden substructures in $\str{A}$ with at most 3 vertices: \begin{itemize} \item[1.]
+Some or all vertices of the centre of $u_i$ already exists in $\str{A}^{i-1}$ and they are in conflict with the centre required by the type of pair $(u_i,v_i)$.

-For example there is a vertex $u'$ connected by edge of type 0 to $u$ that is in $\rel{A}{L}$ while the centre of $u$ required is a copy of $K_4$ and thus the vertex should be in $\rel{A}{1}$, $\rel{A}{2}$, $\rel{A}{3}$ or $\rel{A}{4}$ instead.
+For example there is a vertex $u'$ connected by edge of type 0 to $u_i$ that is in $\rel{A}{\ell}$ while the centre of $u_i$ required is a copy of $K_4$ and thus the vertex should be in $\rel{A}{1}$, $\rel{A}{2}$, $\rel{A}{3}$ or $\rel{A}{4}$ instead.

 In this case let $u'$ be such vertex.
-If $u'$ is in $A$ then the structure induced on $u,v,u'$ must be forbidden: pair $(u,v)$ require $u$ to have its centre of one type, while pair $(u,u')$ require its centre of a different type (or if $u=u'$ then unary the relation on $u$ must be already in conflict).
-This is not possible in structure in $\overline{\B}$.
+If $u'$ is in $A$ then the structure induced on $u_i,v_i,u'$ must be forbidden: pair $(u_i,v_i)$ require $u_i$ to have its centre of one type, while pair $(u_i,u')$ require its centre of a different type (or if $u_i=u'$ then unary the relation on $u_i$ must be already in conflict).
+This is not possible in a structure in $\overline{\B}$.

-If $u'$ is not in $A$ then it was introduced when defining the centre of vertex $u''$ and then $u,v,u''$ induce the forbidden substructure for the same reason.
+If $u'$ is not in $A$ then it was introduced when defining the centre of vertex $u''$ and then $u_i,v_i,u''$ induce the forbidden substructure for the same reason.

 \item[2.]
-The centre of $v$ is already defined and different than one required by the type.
+The centre of $v_i$ is already present in the structure and differs from one required by the type.

 This case follows in complete analogy to 1.